veillette/opticsLab/README.md

 # OpticsLab

-A web application for creating and simulating 2D geometric optical scenes, built with TypeScript and [SceneryStack](https://scenerystack.org).
+A web based simulation for geometric optical scenes, built with TypeScript and [SceneryStack](https://scenerystack.org).

 ---